deltoss/mitch-datasource/projects/mitch-datasource-documentation/manual/development.md

 ### Technologies Used

 This package was created using:
 * `semantic-release` to automate the release process to NPM, and creating git releases.
+Isn't actually an installed package, but used as part of the CI/CD CircleCI configuration as a CLI tool (called through npx).
+See the root `.circleci/config.yml` & `.circleci/notes.txt` for more details.
 * `commitizen` which ensures commits is in a nice format.
 See `commit` script of the main repository scripts.
 * `CircleCI` For CI/CD pipeline to publish to NPM.
 * `webpack` as the bundler